 “Prayers and persistence are pretty much all Brancatelli had to go on these days,” – New York Times Magazine, March 3, 2009.

-Brancatelli is Chairman of Cleveland Council’s Community and Economic Development Committee, which works with various partners to build strong communities and bring new businesses and development to Cleveland’s neighborhoods and downtown.
+Brancatelli is Chairman of Cleveland Council’s Development, Planning and Sustainability Committee, which works with various partners to build strong communities and bring new businesses and development to Cleveland’s neighborhoods and downtown.
 For the first time in years, Cleveland is enjoying new investments, including a medical mart/ convention center, a casino, new residential and academic buildings for Cleveland State University, an unprecedented hospital expansion being led by the world-class Cleveland Clinic, new hotels and restaurants downtown.
 Neighborhoods are experiencing exciting new development from a vibrant University Circle to a reenergized Kamms Corners and Old Brooklyn to first class food destinations in Tremont and Ohio City.

-As the newly elected Chair of the Cuyahoga County Land Reutilization Corporation, better known as the County Land Bank, Brancatelli is leading the charge to address the foreclosure crisis that has hit all of Cuyahoga County.
+As the Chair of the Cuyahoga County Land Reutilization Corporation, better known as the County Land Bank, Brancatelli is leading the charge to address the foreclosure crisis that has hit all of Cuyahoga County.
 The suburban communities have not been spared the devastation of the crisis.
 The county land bank has torn down thousands of vacant and nuisance properties including clearing out blocks in East Cleveland.
 The Land Bank has successfully turned urban acreage into urban gardens to be cultivated and enjoyed by neighbors.
 The Land Bank has also bought and rehabilitated commercial and residential properties that it sells through brokers or can be purchased directly for housing and job creation.

 The county land bank has won national praise as a model program, and is now being widely duplicated.
 The Ohio General Assembly was so pleased with the work of the Cuyahoga County land bank that it expanded the program to other Ohio cities facing similar challenges.